top of page

 When In-House Recruiting Still Makes Sense

 Let's be fair: in-house recruiting isn't always the wrong choice.
+In-house may work for your facility if:

-• You have stable, predictable hiring needs with low volume (a few positions per year)
+• You have stable, predictable hiring needs with low volume, a few positions per year

-• Your HR team has dedicated recruiting capacity: not just "recruiting added to their other 47 responsibilities"
+• Your HR team has dedicated recruiting capacity, not just "recruiting added to their other 47 responsibilities"

 • You're filling roles where cultural fit and institutional knowledge matter more than speed